Message from the President

 The Project Deliberation Committee was established to enhance debate and speed up decision making on important projects.
 The Committee considers and discusses matters from a Companywide perspective and submits recommendations to the designated decision makers for each item before the decision must be made.
 In principle, the Committee meets at least twice a month.

 Audit & Supervisor Board

 The Audit & Supervisory Board acts as an independent organ to audit directors' performance of their duties.
-Specifically, the four Audit & Supervisory Board members, including three outside members, receive reports from directors and employees on the performance of their duties as required, and attend meetings of the Board of Directors, Management Committee, Project Deliberation Committee, Internal Control and Compliance Committee, and other important meetings.
+Specifically, the four Audit & Supervisory Board members, including two outside members, receive reports from directors and employees on the performance of their duties as required, and attend meetings of the Board of Directors, Management Committee, Project Deliberation Committee, Internal Control and Compliance Committee, and other important meetings.